JustinHoyt/sdl_ios_guides/docs/Displaying a User Interface/Adaptive Interface Capabilities/index.md

 Images may be formatted as PNG, JPEG, or BMP.
 Check the `RegisterAppInterfaceResponse.displayCapability` properties to find out what image formats the head unit supports.

 ### Image Sizes
-If an image is uploaded that is larger than the supported size, that image will be scaled down to accomodate.
+If an image is uploaded that is larger than the supported size, that image will be scaled down to accommodate.
 All image sizes are available from the `SDLManager`'s `registerResponse` property once in the completion handler for `startWithReadyHandler`.

 | ImageName | Used in RPC | Details | Height | Width | Type |
 |:--------------|:----------------|:--------|:---------|:-------|:-------|